Dominic Smith Player Props: Nationals vs. Orioles

 Dominic Smith At The Plate

-- Smith has driven in a run in three games this year (21.4%), including one multiple-RBI game.
+- In three games this season, Smith has picked up an RBI, with more than one RBI once.

-- He has scored at least one run five times this season (35.7%), including one multi-run game.
+- He has scored at least one run five times this year (33.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.